It’s as if you are releasing the burden of judgment. Things begin to flow and you will be able to feel happiness instead of anger.

 You will be amazed how quickly you begin to feel calmer and almost energized as the positive thoughts begin to flow.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

-Kirsten Louise Cantley is a Holistic Psychotherapist and has a private practice in Greenville, South Carolina and Alpharetta, Georgia.
+Kirsten Louise Cantley is a Holistic Psychotherapist and has a private practice in Greenville, South Carolina.
 She offers in-office sessions for counseling and coaching as well as Telehealth and is able to see clients from all over the world.
 She received her Masters from Northwestern University, Evanston, IL.